theupdateframework/python-tuf/tuf/README.md

 [tuf.interposition](interposition/README.md) package assist in integrating TUF on the client side.
 Second, the repository on the server side must be modified to include a minimum of four metadata files.
 No additional software is required to convert a repository to a TUF one.
-The tool to assist in generating the required metadata files of the repository is the focus of this document.
+The tool to generate the required metadata files of the repository is the focus of this document.

 The [repository tool](repository_tool.py) contains functions to generate all the